A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Numerical simulations

-Specifically on the ejection phase, as shown in Figure \ref{profile_AV}, during the acceleration phase (Figure \ref{profile_AV}, boxes 1 and 2), the spatial profile of the velocity field is almost flat, suggesting the development of a turbulent flow inside the AA.
-However, as the systolic peak is reached, the blood continues to flow from the LV to the AA (Figure \ref{velocity_volume_rendering}, box 3) but it decelerates; differently from the acceleration stage, the velocity profile is no longer flat but the flow is partially oriented towards the LV (Figure \ref{profile_AV}, boxes 3-6).
-The AV closes when the flow becomes completely reverse on its section ($t = \tau_\text{AV}^\emptyset$, when $\dot{V}_\text{LV}$ becomes positive).
-Once the AV is closed, the pressure in the LV suddenly decreases, until it becomes smaller than the one in the LA: this marks the beginning of diastole with the opening of the MV ($t = \tau_\text{MV}^0$, when $\overline{p}_\text{LA} $ becomes larger than $ \overline{p}_\text{LV}$).
-The diastole is characterized by two filling stages: the E-wave and the A-wave (Figure \ref{velocity_volume_rendering}, boxes 4, 5).
-As the E-wave starts ($t \approx 0.43$ s), a high-speed flux coming from the LA is observed at the MV section: the LV volume increases and the LA volume decreases.
-During the A-wave (atrial kick, $t \in [0.87, 1]$ s), we observe a rapid contraction of the LA, as also observed in Figures \ref{volumes} ($V_\text{LA}$) and \ref{flowrates_pressure_bcs} ($Q_\text{VEN}^\text{PUL, 3D}$), producing a second high speed flux through the MV section, but milder than the one characterizing the E-wave.
-Once the atrial kick is over and a reverse flow condition is detected on the MV section, the MV closes at the beginning of a new heartbeat.
+Specifically on the ejection phase, as shown in Figure \ref{av_velocity}, during the acceleration phase (Figures \ref{velocity_av.0001}, \ref{velocity_av.0002}), the spatial profile of the velocity field is almost flat, suggesting the development of a turbulent flow inside the AA.
+However, as the systolic peak is reached, the blood continues to flow from the LV to the AA (Figures \ref{velocity_av.0005}-\ref{velocity_av.0009}) but it decelerates.
+Differently from the acceleration stage, the velocity profile is no longer flat but the flow is partially oriented towards the LV.
+The AV closes when the flow becomes completely reverse on its section.
+Once the AV is closed, the pressure in the LV suddenly decreases, until it becomes smaller than the one in the LA: this marks the beginning of diastole with the opening of the MV.
+The diastole is characterized by two filling stages: the E-wave and the A-wave.
+As the E-wave starts ($t \approx 0.47$ s), a high-speed flux coming from the LA is observed at the MV section: the LV volume increases and the LA volume decreases.
+During the A-wave (atrial kick, $t \approx 0.92$ s), we observe a rapid contraction of the LA, as also observed in Figure \ref{volumes}, producing a second high-speed flux through the MV section, but milder than the one characterizing the E-wave.
+Once the atrial kick is over, and a reverse flow condition is detected on the MV section, the MV closes at the beginning of a new heartbeat.

-Figure \ref{pvloop} shows the computed LV pressure-volume (pV) loop.
-We correctly capture the standard shape of the LV pV loop in physiological conditions, obtaining and end diastolic volume EDV = 149.57 ml, end systolic volume ESV = 65.13 ml, stroke volume SV = EDV - ESV = 84.44 ml and the ejection fraction EF = 100 SV/EDV = 56.45$\%$.
-The results obtained are consistent with values routinely acquired in healthy subjects \cite{maceira2006normalized, viola2020fluid}.